jadexiao/music/pages/tips.md

 {: .tip }
 Clean under fingernails.

-Make sure there is no debris under fingernails that can affect tone.
+Make sure there is no debris under fingernails that can make contact with the string.

 {: .tip }
 Keep the skin on your fingertips hydrated.